-Guests hoping to enjoy a meal fit for a wizard would not be disappointed.
-The Three Broomsticks and Hog’s Head dining locations both serve drinks and foods that are specifically mentioned in the book series.
+Guests hoping to enjoy a meal fit for a wizard would not be disappointed: The Three Broomsticks and Hog’s Head dining locations serve drinks and foods that are specifically mentioned in the book series.
 The executive chef of Universal Orlando, Steven Jayson, spent three years researching and creating menu items for the dining locations.
 “To take words off of paper and images from film and create a menu that truly reflects the emotions and passion of the Harry Potter books has been a fabulous adventure,” Jayson said in an interview with the Orlando Sentinel.

-Diagon Alley: A history
+The Wizarding World of Harry Potter – Diagon Alley: A history

-On the same day that Hollywood’s Hogsmeade was revealed, Universal also announced that the Wizarding World in Orlando would be getting an expansion, although it would be nearly a year-and-a-half before it would finally clarify just what that expansion would entail: on May 8, 2013, The Wizarding World of Harry Potter – Diagon Alley was confirmed to be arriving at next-door Universal Studios Florida.
+On the same day that Universal Studios Hollywood’s Hogsmeade was revealed, Universal also announced that the Wizarding World in Orlando would be getting an expansion, although it would be nearly a year-and-a-half before it would finally clarify just what that expansion would entail: on May 8, 2013, The Wizarding World of Harry Potter – Diagon Alley was confirmed to be arriving at next-door Universal Studios Florida.

 Much like Hogsmeade before it, Universal tried to keep everything as top-secret as possible, but nearly every major attraction, restaurant, and shop leaked out into the rumor mill months, if not years, before the company officially tipped its hand.
-This was primarily due to Diagon Alley’s preliminary design work having started before even Hogsmeade was completed; Stuart Craig, the movie series’ production designer, started sketching the layout of a Leaky Cauldron restaurant after he completed the blueprints for The Three Broomsticks, and Universal Creative began toying around with the idea of a real, live Hogwarts Express that would connect its two Orlando parks as far back as 2010.
+This was primarily due to Diagon Alley’s preliminary design work having started before even Hogsmeade was completed; Stuart Craig, the movie series’s production designer, started sketching the layout of a Leaky Cauldron restaurant after he completed the blueprints for The Three Broomsticks, and Universal Creative began toying around with the idea of a real, live Hogwarts Express that would connect its two Orlando parks as far back as 2010.

 When the announcement on December 2, 2011 was made that Amity, the home of the beloved Jaws ride, was going to be imminently shut down, it was received by the world at large as being the very first confirmation that Diagon Alley was, indeed, going to be inserted at Universal Studios.
 (Universal had initially considered placing Diagon Alley next to Hogsmeade physically, fully replacing Islands of Adventure’s Lost Continent area.)

 In the spring of 2012, permits and other paperwork filed with the South Florida Water Management District – that long-time spoiler of theme-park secrets – revealed the exact, though unlabeled, layout of the new Wizarding World’s buildings, roads, and other such structures, including one that looked suspiciously like a train station.
 That August, Universal informed its employees in its team member newsletter that they should expect delays and rerouted traffic in the resort’s backstage area starting on the 20th due to “infrastructure upgrades and utility maintenance.”
-Once the associated map from the newsletter hit the web, outlining the path that the Hogwarts Express would take from Universal Studios Florida to Islands of Adventure, the cat was well and truly out of the bag.
+Once the associated map from the newsletter hit the web, outlining the path that the Hogwarts Express would take from Universal Studios Florida to Islands of Adventure, the cat was well and truly out of the wizarding bag.

-Although only the bare bones basics were divulged by Universal – the literally only new bit of information for grizzled rumor veterans was the presence of the giant, 60-foot, fire-breathing dragon atop Gringotts Wizarding Bank – there was a veritable cavalcade of other revelations to go alongside it, starting with our very first look at the Hogwarts Express’s track even before Universal got around to formally announcing the attraction.
+Although only the bare-bones basics were divulged by Universal – the only new bit of information for grizzled rumor veterans was the presence of the giant, 60-foot, fire-breathing dragon atop Gringotts Wizarding Bank – there was a veritable cavalcade of other revelations to go alongside it, starting with our very first look at the Hogwarts Express’s track even before Universal got around to formally announcing the attraction.

 Meanwhile, Universal sent out a survey to annual passholders and other targeted guests.
-Although ostensibly gaining information for how best to handle the park-to-park Hogwarts Express, keen-eyed readers were able to glean a bit more information than the company was willing to share just a few weeks earlier, including a more firm “summer 2014” release date, Escape from Gringotts being a 3D ride, and the Express featuring a different experience on both legs of the trip – all as the rumor mill was stating for the past year (or more).
+Although ostensibly gaining information for how best to handle the park-to-park Hogwarts Express, keen-eyed readers were able to glean a bit more information than the company was willing to share just a few weeks earlier, including a more firm “summer 2014” release date, Harry Potter and the Escape from Gringotts being a 3D ride, and the Express featuring a different experience on both legs of the trip – all as the rumor mill was stating for the past year (or more).